 You could be entitled to compensation for medical bills, lost wages, rehabilitation costs, psychological trauma, pain and suffering and more if it is shown that the hotel or motel operator was negligent in failing to provide adequate security.

-Call 1-954-633-8270 to schedule a consultation in South Florida, including Fort Lauderdale, Miami, Fort Myers, West Palm Beach, Boynton Beach and Tampa.
-For internet based inquiries, please fill out our online consultation form to schedule a private consultation with one of our attorneys.
+Call 1-954-633-8270 to schedule a consultation in South Florida, including Fort Lauderdale, Miami, Fort Myers, West Palm Beach, Boynton Beach, and Tampa.
+For internet-based inquiries, please fill out our online consultation form to schedule a private consultation with one of our Fort Myers personal injury attorneys.